 Jancis Robinson notes in Wine Grapes that Chatus is a very old variety that was first mentioned by Olivier de Serres in 1600 as being one of the best wine grapes in the Ardèche.
-For the next couple centuries, the grape enjoyed widespread planting from the Massif Central to the Drôme, Isère and Savoie and even across the Alps to the foothills of Piedmont before phylloxera dramatically reduced its numbers.
+For the next couple centuries, the grape enjoyed widespread planting from the Massif Central to the Drôme, Isère and Savoie.
+It even found its way across the Alps to the foothills of Piedmont before phylloxera dramatically reduced its numbers.

 Even after the threat of phylloxera passed with rootstock grafting allowing Vitis vinifera varieties to be reintroduced, Chatus struggled to gain much traction even inside its home territory of the southern Ardèche.
-By 1958 there were around 371 acres in all of France though that number would drop to only 141 acres by 2006.
+By 1958 there were around 371 acres in all of France.
+However, that number would drop to only 141 acres by 2006.
 Here is often blended with Syrah.

 DNA analysis has shown that Chatus likely originated in the Ardèche region where one of its parent grapes may have been the near extinct variety Pougnet.
 It crossed at some point with Gouais blanc (parent of Aligoté, Chardonnay, Gamay, Melon de Bourgogne and many more varieties) to produce Sérénèze de Voreppe.

-Chatus’ confusion with Nebbiolo can also be seen in the type of wines that the small-berried variety produces with the wines having ample acidity, high tannins and an affinity for absorbing the flavors of oak.
+Chatus’ confusion with Nebbiolo can also be seen in the type of wines that the small-berried variety produces.
+Often Chatus wines show ample acidity, high tannins and an affinity for absorbing the flavors of oak.
 One significant difference between the two varieties is that Chatus tends to produce more deeply colored wines than typical of Nebbiolo.

 After serving as cellar master for the notable Condrieu producer Georges Verney, Christophe Reynouard returned home in 1998 to take over his family’s estate in the village of Rosières in southern Ardèche.

 In addition to the very rare Chatus, Domaine du Grangeon also grows Syrah, Cabernet Sauvignon, Merlot, Gamay, Viognier and Chardonnay on their 42 acres of vineyards.
-All the vineyards are farmed sustainable with no chemicals used in the vineyard.
+The winery farms sustainably with no chemicals used in the vineyard.

-For the 2012 Chatus, the grapes were harvested from the family’s vineyard in Balbiac which is made up of granite topsoil on top of sandstone.
+The grapes for the 2012 Chatus came from the family’s vineyard in Balbiac.
 After fermentation and malolatic fermentation, the wine spent 24 months in new French oak.
 Only around 4500 bottles were produced.

 Medium intensity nose.
 Spice, lots of spice.
-There is a bit of Syrah like black pepper spice with earthy tobacco Nebbiolo spice followed by oak spice.
+The nose has a bit of Syrah-like black pepper spice.
+Earthy tobacco spice reminiscent of Nebbiolo soon follows.
+With air, baking oak spice comes out as well.
 Underneath the spice is a mix of dark berry fruit with some slight floral element.

 On the palate, the oak takes center stage with round vanilla notes tempering the medium-plus acidity and medium-plus tannins.
 The dark fruits still carry through but are even harder to pick out on the palate under the oak.
 The spice notes from the nose also get a bit muted but seem to reemerge for the moderate length finish.

 At around $25-30, you are certainly paying a premium for the uniqueness of this grape variety and its scarcity.
-It has some character and I would be very intrigued to try an example that didn’t have as much overt oak on it.
+The wine certainly has some character.
+It would be intriguing to try an example that didn’t have as much overt oak.